 Julianna is a vibrant 15 year old young woman who participates on the Lower Dauphin high school swim, cross country, and track teams.
 As a ninth grader she has many friends including those at Holy Name of Jesus Parish where she is a parishioner and participant in the Young Women of Grace study group.
 Jules, as she is affectionately nicknamed, loves her large family most of all as she lives with her parents and has 3 brothers and two sisters with many aunts, uncles and cousins.
 She is a highly valued member of our family!

-Please tell your State Senator to pass the Down Syndrome Protection Act – House Bill 2050.
-To automatically send them an email, use our Citizen Action Center: pafamily.org/downsyndrome
+Please tell your State Senator and State Representative to support and co-sponsor the Down Syndrome Protection Act.
+To automatically send them an email, use our Citizen Action Center: pafamily.org/protect

 These photos were part of a collaborated effort with coalition partners like the Pennsylvania Catholic Conference.
 For more about the coalition, visit www.ProtectAtDiagnosis.com.